antaldaniel/dataandlyrics/content/post/2022-12-06_vecera/index.md

 **Where are you from?**

 I’m from Lithuania, Vilnius, Justiniškės district.
-I’ve also lived in the Netherlands, Denmark and Israel.
+I’ve also lived in the Netherlands, Denmark, and Israel.
 And in the military, if you consider that as a distinct space.

 In Copenhagen, I was studying electronic music and focused on creating and expanding my skills.
 In the Netherlands, I was creating and working, I was mostly using the skills that I acquired in Denmark.
-And most recently in Israel, I was studying and making music.
+And most recently, in Israel, I was studying and making music.

 **You’ve been to many places, seen many things.
 Where do you feel most at home?**

-It changes depending on the knowledge I’m receiving and the period of life I’m in.
-Being in Israel was exactly what I needed, because I wanted to get away and test myself, so I felt good.
+It changes depending on the knowledge I’m receiving, and the period of life I’m in.
+Being in Israel was precisely what I needed because I wanted to get away and test myself, so I felt good.
 In the end, I was missing some comfort.
-I reexamined my skills, reassessed my values, and then went back to Lithuania to see if my experiences were adaptable in everyday life here.
+I reexamined my skills, reassessed my values, and then returned to Lithuania to see if my experiences were adaptable to everyday life.

-So, it really depends on the stage of your life.
+So, it depends on the stage of your life.
 Sometimes it’s really good not having a permanent place because that motivates you not to be stuck in your comfort zone and keep moving.
-At this moment I’m happy to be in Lithuania, even though in the beginning I was afraid I would get stuck here without noticing.
+At this moment, I’m happy to be in Lithuania, even though in the beginning, I was afraid I would get stuck here without noticing.
 But I think now everything is great again.

 {{< youtube T4G0eP_1JTI >}} <br>

 **Clearly, all this travelling affected you as a person, and what about you as an artist?**

 Of course.
 What is your music about?
 About you!
 So naturally, if you educate yourself, expand and break your own standards, everything is reflected in what you create.
-First you need to tune your instrument, then you can play whatever you want.
+First, you need to tune your instrument, then you can play whatever you want.

 **How would you describe your audience?
 Are they mostly from Lithuania?**

 My audience is mostly Lithuanian.
-When I share my work, I usually do it in Lithuanian, although I try posting in English as much as I can to make it more accessible.
-I really want to expand and perform abroad.
+When I share my work, I usually do it in Lithuanian, although I try posting in English as much as possible to make it more accessible.
+I want to expand and perform abroad.
 My goal was always to create music that doesn’t sound Lithuanian.
 When I play abroad, people enjoy it and it seems like they find something new.
 I always thought that my music might be new for Lithuanians but not for foreigners.
-Turns out - not really!
-Of course, I haven’t played in many places yet, but in Israel people perceived it as novelty.
-And even in Lithuania it’s not that new anymore, I see others creating in a similar style now, which charms me.
-Perhaps I belong to a certain group without even realising it.
+Turns out—not really!
+Of course, I haven’t played in many places yet, but in Israel, people perceived it as a novelty.
+And even in Lithuania, it’s not that new anymore, I see others creating in a similar style now, which charms me.
+Perhaps I belong to a certain group without even realizing it.

 {{< figure src="/img/blogposts_2022/Paulius.jpg" caption="Vecera.
 Photo by Greta Galiauskaitė" >}}